Finlayson Island: Recreation and access

 Prior to the completion of the upstream Battlefords Bridge, the Battleford Bridge connected the two Battlefords and carried Highway 16 across the North Saskatchewan River.
 The Battleford Bridge is composed of two bridges — the South Truss Bridge and the North Truss Bridge.
 The south one connects the island to Battleford while the north one connects it to North Battleford.
 The south bridge is open to vehicle traffic while the north one is open to pedestrians only.
 There is a parking lot on the island for public use.

 Recreational opportunities on Finlayson Island are year-round.
 There are about 14 km of trails on the island that are part of the Battlefords River Valley Trails.
 Activities from the trails include hiking, bird watching, picnicking, and cycling.
 The trails provide access to the river's edge for fishing and exploring the sand bars.
 During the winter, the trails are groomed for cross-country skiing.
 Motorised vehicles are prohibited.

 Flora and fauna

 The ecosystem of Finlayson Island is that of a riparian environment.
 A variety of different plants and animals are found on the island with the varying soil types affecting the vegetative cover.
 The west side of the island is marshy, the centre has sand dunes, and the east side has silty clay.
 The silty clay retains moisture allowing for a thick cover of trees.
 There are about 130 different trees, shrubs, and wildflowers on the island.

 Trees common to the island include the chokecherry, black birch, and balsam poplar.
-Plants and shrubs include the yellow cone flower, gaillandia, thistle, various grasses, common juniper, sage, low juniper, red osier, dogwood, buffaloberry, chokeberry, field mint, bear berry, and the silverweed.
+Plants and shrubs include the yellow cone flower, gaillardia, thistle, various grasses, common juniper, sage, low juniper, red osier, dogwood, buffaloberry, chokeberry, field mint, bear berry, and the silverweed.

 Some of the mammals found on Finlayson Island include the great horned owl, white-tailed deer, and the ruffed grouse.